-Over the past five years, we have specialised in assisting start-ups through the company Startupbootcamp, a worldwide network of start-up accelerators.
+Since 2011, we have specialized in assisting start-ups through the company Startupbootcamp, a worldwide network of start-up accelerators.
 The founders Ruud Hendriks and Patrick de Zeeuw believe strongly in the importance of the start-up team.
-Studies have now shown that most small companies fail because of arguments within the team.
+Harvard studies also have shown that most small companies fail because of arguments within the team.
 It is important for the founders and shareholders to avoid conflicts.
-Given that Ruud and Patrick have benefited personally from a couple of mediation conversations a year as business partners, they want to give the companies they invest in that support too.
+Given that Ruud and Patrick have benefited personally from a couple of mediation conversations a year as business partners, they want to give the companies they invest in, that support too.

 Start-ups have specific dynamics and face specific issues.
 Thanks to the pre-mediation and mediation conversations we have conducted at Startupbootcamp, we are well informed about issues such as the allocation of shares among the founders, differences in commitment between the founders and other team members, team dynamics, the allocation of roles and differences in leadership styles.

 We always work with two mediators when assisting start-ups.
-We are unlikely to overlook important aspects for the team thanks to our diverse backgrounds (the legal profession, organisational psychology and journalism) and styles (reflective and confrontational).
+We are unlikely to overlook important aspects for the team thanks to our diverse backgrounds (the legal profession, organisational psychology, entrepreneurship, tax and journalism) and styles (reflective and confrontational).